dthompson-jti/safety-check-app-concept/README.md

-# Safety Check App: PWA Starter Kit
+# Safety Check App: PWA Prototype

-This project is a high-craft starter kit for building a mobile-first Progressive Web App (PWA).
-It is built upon a robust foundation of modern web technologies and a professional-grade styling architecture.
+This project is a high-craft prototype for a mobile-first Progressive Web App (PWA) designed for the eSupervision Safety Check workflow.
+It is built upon a robust foundation of modern web technologies and a professional-grade styling architecture to facilitate rapid design and interaction testing.

 ---